ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 CGT and AST can be completed:

 * Sequentially in either order, providing that prerequisites for the AST have been met or
-* concurrently, undertaking CGT and AST part-time.
+* Concurrently, undertaking CGT and AST part-time.

 If AST is undertaken at the beginning of training, a registrar must maintain currency in the discipline until the completion of training.